h2oai/h2o-tutorials/tutorials/ensembles-stacking/README.md

 ### Train an Ensemble
-Train the ensemble using 5-fold CV to generate level-one data.
+Train the ensemble (using 5-fold internal CV) to generate the level-one data.
 Note that more CV folds will take longer to train, but should increase performance.
 ```r
 fit <- h2o.ensemble(x = x, y = y,
                     training_frame = train,